You can click on pictures to enlarge them

 The Prague Castle is a must.
 Each era added its contribution to the construction of this prestigious grouping, and all architectural styles coexist in perfect harmony, creating an unforgettable panorama.
 The complex includes a cathedral, many palaces, churches and museums, courtyards and gardens, as well as a music pavilion.

 In the Vinohrady District, Riegrovy Sady Park is located on a small hill and surrounded by beautiful houses in Art Nouveau or Classical style with varied colors.
 A vast lawn on a slope offers a splendid view of the rooftops of Prague, especially at sunset.
 Then, the Vltava River extends its golden shimmering rippers in the heart of magnificent buildings, in a gripping blaze of light.
 The atmosphere is young and carefree.
-In the heart of the park stands a small restaurant (eat in or take out) where you can find many young locals.
-Feel free to take a local beer, enjoy a sausage in mustard sauce on a slice of whole-wheat bread, overlooking the Czech capital on the parks lawns on a slope.
+In the heart of the park stands a small restaurant (eat in or take out) where you can meet many young locals.
+Feel free to take a local beer, enjoy a sausage in mustard sauce on a slice of whole-wheat bread, overlooking the Czech capital.

 Prague is part of our favorite cities.
 To have direct access to the rubric, click here.